 There are three buildings at the Moana Surfrider along Waikiki Beach: the original Historic Banyan wing with the banyan tree in the center, the Tower wing (tall, contemporary building, shown below on left) and the Diamond wing (8-storey building on other side of the Banyan wing).
 Within each building, there are options for city or ocean views.

 Check rates and book on Tripadvisor.com

 We booked a Diamond Ocean Front room, which is that same type of room we stayed in last time.
-The Diamond rooms have been renovated in recent years (while I’ve read reviews that the Banyan rooms are rather dated), have the very comfortable Westin Heavenly beds and gorgeous panoramic views of Waikiki Beach and even, from some rooms on the upper levels, Diamond Head.
+The Diamond rooms have been renovated in recent years, have the very comfortable Westin Heavenly beds and gorgeous panoramic views of Waikiki Beach and even, from some rooms on the upper levels, Diamond Head.